 Perhaps the SME needs foreign exchange services, or a business loan, for instance.

 Does your bank have a streamlined digital process in place to evaluate when to cross-sell, and to evaluate and log the business finance needs of SME clients?

 This is crucial, because it solves more SME needs and brings in extra revenue for your bank, as well as enhances brand loyalty.

 5. “How does this fall into the wider changes in banking?”

-Then there are the incoming Payments Services Directive 2 and bank account aggregation developments, which are sure to shake up the entire financial sector in Europe.
+Then there are the Payments Services Directive 2 (PSD2) and bank account aggregation developments, which are shaking up the entire financial sector in Europe.

 Getting this urgent SME banking challenge right will place your bank on a strong trajectory for the sector-wide changes that will take place in coming years.